 Soft bounce, when there are temporary delivery errors versus, a hard bounce that is based on a permanent error will determine your delivery score.
 The more bounces the more red flags you will show up with which can lead to being blacklisted or permanently blocked from sending to that ESP.

 Delivery is step one in your process.
 The actual meat of the process is the deliverability.
 Delivery is a good indicator to see if the ESP will receive an email.
 While Emailable helps improve your delivery by 99%, the new feature will help you improve your deliverability.

-Deliverability can be calculated by tracking key KPIs such as bounce rates, open rates, unsubscribe rates, click-through rate (CTR), and spam complaints.
-This gives you a better understanding of how your audience is engagign with your emails.
-By monitoring your metrics over time, it will reveal trends in audience engagement and activity.
+Deliverability can be calculated by tracking key KPIs such as bounce rates, open rates, unsubscribe rates, click-through rates (CTR), and spam complaints.
+This gives you a better understanding of how your audience is engaging with your emails.
+Monitoring your metrics over time, it will reveal trends in audience engagement and activity.